What Vehicles Can I Drive With Each Licence Code?

 - Everything covered by Code C1 and Code B

-Code EC (Code 14) — Heavy Articulated Vehicles
+Code EC (Code 14): Heavy Articulated Vehicles

 Code EC is the highest licence code in South Africa.
 It covers articulated heavy motor vehicles where the truck-tractor's GVM exceeds 16,000 kg and the trailer's GVM exceeds 750 kg.
+For a full walkthrough of the Code 14 / EC test, 2026 costs, and typical trucks you'll drive, see our complete Code 14 (EC) guide.

 Vehicles you can drive:

-- Tanker trucks — fuel tankers, chemical tankers
+- Tanker trucks: fuel tankers, chemical tankers

-- Car carriers — vehicle transport trailers
+- Car carriers: vehicle transport trailers

 - Flatbed semi-trailers